agadiffe/WindowsMize/README.md

 The main telemetry configurations are in the Windows settings app.
 See 'Windows Settings App > Privacy & security > Windows permissions'.

+For Microsoft Office telemetry, see 'Applications Settings > Microsoft Office'.

 ### 🛠️ Tweaks
 <details>